This post covers your options for ground transportation from Berlin-Brandenburg Airport (BER) to Berlin.

 (BER) Airport is located approximately 30 km (19 miles) from Berlin Hauptbahnhof (Central Station) and is located in Zone C, so you will need an ABC ticket,

 The cost is €3.80 no matter which option you choose from the trains listed in the next section.

 While you could queue up to purchase a paper ticket from a vending machine (don't forget to validate the ticket), it likely makes more sense to use an app.

 There are several apps available but we recommend using the Jelbi app.

 This app combines public transit ticket purchases with guided directions, likely powered by Google Maps.

 And whether you use an app or not, you should consider buying a daily pass or a tourist pass, such as the Berlin Welcome Card.

 In addition to unlimited travel on all public transit options in Berlin (other than IC, and ICE trains), you also get steep discounts on attractions, tours, + restaurants.

-We have a post that explains the ABC system, the Jelbi app, and explains the pros and cons of travel passes like the Berlin Welcome Card.
+We have a post that explains the ABC system, and the Jelbi app and explains the pros and cons of travel passes like the Berlin Welcome Card.